-The University seeks to identify students who have earned academic distinction in high school, but selection goes beyond metrics of test scores and grade point averages, focusing on a review of the entire application.
 Because UNC is a selective university, competition for these awards is very strong.
-The recipients of these awards demonstrate impressive academic and extracurricular achievements, and show promise of engagement in the life of the University.
+Recipients must demonstrate impressive academic and extracurricular achievements and show promise of engagement in the life of the University.

 The Scholars Program at Carolina is made up of the Carolina Scholars, Colonel Robinson Scholars, Johnston Scholars, and Pogue Scholars.
 It includes faculty mentoring, social and academic programming, and four-year, renewable awards.
-To learn more about The Scholars Program at Carolina, please visit scholarsprogram.unc.edu.
+To learn more about The Scholars Program, please visit scholarsprogram.unc.edu.

 Other merit-based scholarships awarded through the Office of Scholarships and Student aid include: